Schedule a Consultation

 This gradual but definite decrease in violent crime in Houston is often largely attributed to the actions of then Houston Mayor Sylvester Turner, who started the One Safe Houston initiative in an effort to greatly reduce the violent crime rate in the city.
 Houstonians see crime as one of the most, if not the most, significant issues on the voting ballot, and they saw fit to elect a new mayor in November 2023 despite Mayor Turner’s effect on crime.

-The Murder Rate
+The Murder Rate in Houston

 As of January 2024, there were 18 murders committed in the Houston area.
 In that same amount of time, in January 2023, there were 17 murders.
 In January 2022, there were 23 murders.